padak/crewai_demo/README.md

 The `crewai_app` directory contains the core CrewAI application, which is responsible for content generation using AI agents.
 The main components are:

-- `orchestrator.py`: The main orchestrator that defines the CrewAI crew, agents, and tasks.
+- `orchestrator.py`: The main orchestrator that defines the CrewAI crew, agents, and tasks using the `@CrewBase` decorator pattern.
+All CrewAI functionality is consolidated in this file.
-- `agents/`: Definitions of AI agents used in the content creation process.
-- `tasks/`: Definitions of tasks that the agents perform.
 - `tests/`: Tests for the CrewAI application, including integration tests for different LLM providers.

 ### API Wrapper